Katrina Hercules Katrina Hercules

 What Is Emotional Fitness Part 5: Serenity

-This article explores why serenity isn’t about avoiding emotions or ignoring challenges—it’s about responding to reality without being overwhelmed.
+This article explores why serenity isn’t about avoiding emotions or ignoring challenges, but about responding to reality without being overwhelmed.
 The more we try to control what’s beyond our reach, the more we create unnecessary distress.
+We examine the psychological patterns that keep people stuck, including outdated emotional triggers, the victim mindset, and the false belief that distress is productive.

 Read More